Lidiamasso/DAM19-1/Assigment_DAM19.md

 #### <u> Executive Summary </u>

 * There's a decrease in the number of error from
-1.54% to 1.04% in September which represents a 0.5% less.
+1.51% to 1.03% in September which represents a 0.5% less.

-* The error ratio is 0.5% less even with 3972 more queries per month.
+* The error ratio is 0.48% less even with 3972 more queries per month.

 * The ratio percentage change has increased in around 32.11%.

-* The members of the team has showed efficacy and a good performance in resolving the problem and all of them deserve a bonus payout.
+* The members of the team has shown efficacy and a good performance in resolving the problem and all of them deserve a bonus payout.

 #### <u> Case Study </u>